aaronland/go-broadcaster-slack/README.md

 	-image /usr/local/001.jpg
 ```

-Where the `?credentials=` is expected to be a valid [sfomuseum/runtimevar](https://github.com/sfomuseum/runtimevar) URI and its value (for example `/usr/local/slack-broadcaster.txt`) is expected to contain a valid Slack API OAuth token.
+Where the `?credentials=` is expected to be a valid [sfomuseum/runtimevar](https://github.com/sfomuseum/runtimevar) URI for example `file:///usr/local/slack-broadcaster.txt`).
+The value of that URI, when dereferenced, is expected to contain a valid Slack API OAuth token.
 That token should have the following scopes: `channels:read`, `chat:write`, `files:write`.

 #### Implementation details